inrupt/solid-common-vocab-js/README.md

 ### Messages

-An important feature of the `solid-common-vocab` is support for parameterized messages.
+An important feature of `solid-common-vocab` is support for parameterized messages.
-This can be extremely useful when defining your own RDF vocabularies and including message strings (thereby providing those message with globally unique IRI identifiers and allowing for easy translations of those message strings).
+This can be extremely useful when defining your own RDF vocabularies and including message strings (thereby providing those messages with globally unique IRI identifiers, and allowing for easy translations of those message strings).
 For instance, to report errors to the user with contextual information (and in multiple languages):

 ```javascript
 const term = new VocabTerm("https://test.com/vocab#Unauthorized", rdf, buildStore(), true)